muhammad0727/ecommerce-backend-design/README.md

 # ecommerce-backend-design
-A backend code for Book Store
+A backend api for Book Store project build in Django(python framework for backend).